Shortcuts: best free iOS automation app

 The best bit – at least for irreverent tinkerers – is that workflows can be duplicated, pulled apart, and experimented on.
 Or you can make your own using a straightforward, flexible interface.
 Rare is the iOS app that’ll save you loads of time rather than eat into it – but this is one of them.

-Cheatsheet: best free iOS quick notes app
+Otter Voice Notes: best free iOS memos app

 Gboard: best free iOS keyboard